Femoral Anteversion in Children

 How is femoral anteversion diagnosed in a child?

-Femoral anteversion is often detected when a child is between ages 4 and 6.
+Femoral anteversion is often found when a child is between ages 4 and 6.
 You may also first notice it when your child is learning to walk.
 But it may be present in children of different ages for different reasons.

 Your child’s healthcare provider can diagnose femoral anteversion with a physical exam.
 During the exam, they will ask about your child’s birth history and if other family members are known to have the condition.
 Your child usually will not need X-rays.